WEIRD Audits? Research Trends, Linguistic and Geographical Disparities in the Algorithm Audits of Online Platforms -- A Systematic Literature Review: Methodology

 \subsubsection{Platform}

-This category lists the name of the platform/website audited in the reviewed study (e.g., YouTube or Twitter\footnote{All Twitter audits in our collection analyzed the platform before it was renamed to X so we keep the original name here.}).
+This category lists the name of the platform/website audited in the reviewed study (e.g., YouTube or Twitter\footnote{The overwhelming majority of audits in our collection analyzed the platform before it was renamed to X so we keep the original name here.}).
 In rare cases when the platform/website was not named or when there were too many platforms/websites (e.g., dozens of websites of a certain type), we listed the type of platform/website audited (e.g., News website; Job search websites).